 “Will promote a deeper understanding of great ape biology and evolution.”

-Scientists now have the technology available to examine the gorilla genomes and compare it to the genome of the other living great apes; the human, chimpanzee, and orangutan genomes.
+Scientists now have the technology available to examine the gorilla genomes and compare them to the genomes of the other living great apes; the human, chimpanzee, and orangutan genomes.
 The goal of the genomic information is to validate the evolutionary relationships of the hominins scientifically.

 “This information is, of course, of great interest to many investigators.”